LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Related Works

 \paragraph{Layer Skip.} Layer-skipping techniques can fall into two categories: (1) \textit{training-based} and (2) \textit{training-free} methods.
 Early works such as LayerSkip~\cite{elhoushi2024layerskip}, DeeBERT~\cite{xin2020deebert}, and EE-LLM~\cite{chen2023ee} perform early exiting by returning outputs at intermediate layers \cite{fan2024not}.
 More recent router-based approaches, including Mixture-of-Depth~\cite{raposo2024mixture}, dynamically skips intermediate layers but require training both the model and routers.
 Later studies~\cite{luo2025diffskip, he2024router, luo2025adaptive, bae2025mixture} fine-tune only the routers to lower training costs.

-However, multi-stage reasoning models often depend on carefully curated reasoning data from large LLMs, which are rarely accessible.
+However, multi-stage reasoning models are often tuned on carefully curated reasoning paths generated from larger models, which are rarely accessible.
 Thus, even though computational costs can be insignificant in training-based ones, training-free approaches are more practical for our setting.
-Representative examples include SkipDecode~\cite{del2023skipdecode}, which gradually skips deeper layers during decoding; Unified Skipping~\cite{liu2024accelerating}, which periodically skips layers (\textit{e.g.}, 1st, 4th, 7th); and ShortGPT~\cite{men2024shortgpt}, which uses cosine similarity as a proxy for block importance.
+Representative examples include SkipDecode~\cite{del2023skipdecode}, which gradually skips deeper layers during decoding; Unified Skipping~\cite{liu2024accelerating}, which periodically skips layers (\textit{e.g.}, 1-st, 4-th, 7-th); and ShortGPT~\cite{men2024shortgpt}, which uses cosine similarity as a proxy for block importance.
 Building on this, AdaSkip~\cite{he2025adaskip} introduces sub-layer-level importance estimation.
-Although they require neither additional training data nor retraining, these methods typically apply uniform skipping policies, leading to suboptimal efficiency–accuracy trade-offs.
+These methods typically apply uniform skipping policies, leading to suboptimal efficiency–accuracy trade-offs.

-\paragraph{Generation Early Exit.} Prior studies on generation early exit primarily address inefficiencies in long reasoning models that generate redundant explanations.
-For example, \citet{reasoningknow} trains probing heads to estimate confidence on intermediate answers and terminate decoding once it is sufficient.
+\paragraph{Generation Early Exit.} Prior works primarily address redundant explanations of long reasoning models. \citet{reasoningknow} trains probing heads to estimate confidence on intermediate answers and terminate decoding once it is sufficient.
 Training-free methods, in contrast, typically rely on heuristics.
-ES-CoT~\cite{escot} stops generation when the same answer repeatedly appears, treating it as convergence, while logit-based approaches~\cite{deer,entropy} monitor confidence or next-token entropy when a \textit{</think>} token is appended to the reasoning trace.
+ES-CoT~\cite{escot} stops generation when the same answer repeatedly appears.
+Logit-based approaches~\cite{deer,entropy} monitor confidence or next-token entropy when \textit{</think>} token appears in the reasoning trace.
 However, these efforts remain limited to reasoning-oriented models that inherently produce verbose outputs, with little attention to mitigating the prolonged generation induced by model compression.